AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/uninstall-legacy-connector.md

 ## User permissions

 All users that access AEM Dam from Workfront were given read permissions to `/content/dam`.
-If a user doesn’t need that anymore, you may remove the permissions given to said users.
+If a user doesn't need that anymore, you may remove the permissions given to said users.

 The connector operates using the system user workfront-service.
 This is uninstalled when uninstalling the connector.